zilliah/kerryr/content/hire.md

 * Details at {{< social-link "Web Dev" >}}

-## Organisation
+## Organization

-* Item organisation - give me a set of physical or digital items and I'll organise them for you.
+* Item organization - give me a set of physical or digital items and I'll organize them for you.
-* Organisational design - have something you need to organise, but can't figure out how?
-I can design an organisational system to fit your needs.
+* Organizational design - have something you need to organize, but can't figure out how?
+I can design an organizational system to fit your needs.
-* Data librarian services - ensuring files are appropriately located and named.
+* Data librarian services - ensuring files are appropriately located and named, creating standardized formatting and organizational systems.

 ## Wall Art Help

 * Hanging services - do you have art sitting in your closet that never made it to your walls?
 Are you unsure where and how to hang things?
-Let me hang it for you.
+I can come to your house and either hang it for you, or take you through the process of hanging it yourself.
 * Art finding - I can find reasonably priced prints that fit your aesthetic.

 ## Lessons